OiBoii/Interactive-Lab-Hub/Lab4/readme.md

 Deliverables are due next Tuesday.
 Post a link to the wiki page on your main class hub page.

 ## Part A.  Writing to the Serial Monitor

 ![pot schematic](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/Pot_schem.png)

 The OLED display from the Lab 02 is a great and helpful tool for debug purposes; the serial monitor is another.
 Use the code from `File->Examples->Communication->Graph` as a template to print data from your potentiometer to the serial monitor.
 Don't disconnect the USB cable after uploading the code; instead, use the serial monitor button on the Arduino IDE (in the upper right corner, magnifying glass icon) to see the data coming from the Arduino.

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

+0 to 1023

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have** (hint: where might you look to find this sort of thing)?
-How many are you using with the range of values you're seeing?
+How many are you The The Arduino could map the input voltage (0 to 3.3V / 5V) to integers between 0-1023.
+That is, 2^*10*=1024.  between 0-1023 using with the range of values you're seeing?

+Tj
+10-bits.
+(Google search, but could be found on the data sheet).using 10 based on potentiometer readings (2^10 = 1024)

 You can also read inputs from the serial monitor, or wait for the serial monitor to open before spewing data over the USB line!
 A nice tutorial on the basic serial transmit functions can be found at http://arduino.cc/en/Tutorial/AnalogReadSerial.

 NEW!!!
 Also you can plot the data with the Arduino Serial Plotter!
 This can be found under `Tools->Serial Plotter`.
 Try it out.